 How clients pay deposits & balances

-When a client books you through GigSalad, they will pay the full amount at the time of booking.
+When a client books you through GigSalad, they will pay the full bill at the time of booking.
 This means your deposit and balance are collected in one payment.
-The deposit will be sent to you in advance while the balance is sent to you one or two business days after the event.
-The exact time frames for payments will vary depending on the payout method you have chosen.
+The deposit will be sent to you in advance while the balance is sent one or two business days after the event.
+The exact time frames for payments will vary depending on the payout method you chose.

-After you send a quote, the client will see a blue Book Now button along with the price, services to be provided, and your cancellation policy (and additional terms, if included).
-To complete the booking, clients need to click the blue button and choose their payment method.
+When you send a quote, the client will be notified by email and text (if opted in) where they will be taken to the message thread to review your price and terms.
+To complete the booking, clients must click the blue Book Now button and choose their payment method.

 On the checkout page, clients can choose between three possible payment options: credit card, eCheck, or PayPal Credit.
 Not every client will see all three options – it will depend on their location, the booking amount, and the date of the event.